 - Berberine supplement: Berberine is found in goldenseal, goldenthread and Oregon grape roots.
 It “has been extensively used for many centuries, especially in the traditional Chinese and Native American medicine.
-Several evidences suggest that berberine possesses several therapeutic uses, including anti-tumoral activity.”
+Evidence suggests that berberine possesses several therapeutic uses, including anti-tumoral activity.”
 It is also well known as an anti-microbial, going after bacteria, some viruses and some fungi.
 (18B).
-I recently treated a serious staph infection on a finger by mixing around berberine with a natural salve that I rubbed onto the infected area; it worked like a miracle!
+I recently treated a serious staph infection on a finger by mixing berberine with a natural salve that I rubbed onto the infected area; it worked like a miracle!

 - See Dr. Axe’s article (19B) for lots more about berberine.

 - Goldenseal and/or Oregon Grape Tincture (see “tinctures,” below).

 See also Berberine as a promising safe anti-cancer agent – is there a role for mitochondria?(ncbi.nlm.nih.gov/pubmed/21269266)